stelzinga/MF/MGT_99.Legend.md

 - How are Operations improved (Management)
 - How is Management aided (Business Functions & Tools)

-The Bottom Profile Tree emphasises the fact that Management creates and maintains Operations which ultimately yield Revenue, Cost and Risk, and that those Operations are performed by Staff using Assets and Suppliers which are (self-)funded by Cash from Revenue, Liabilities and Equity.
+The Bottom Profile Tree emphasises the fact that Management creates and maintains Operations which ultimately yield Revenue, Cost and Risk, and that those Operations are performed by Staff using Assets and Suppliers which are funded by Cash from Revenue, Liabilities and Equity.

 ### Business Functions
 Business Functions contribute Services aiding in the Management of one or more Profile Tree Items e.g., Human Resources aid in Management of Staff.
 It is possible to outsource Business Functions to external Suppliers.
 Business Functions can thus be internal or external to the Venture.
 Business Functions are effectively a form of Supplier.
 If a specific Business Function is not available, then that Business Function is in general performed within Management.
-It is worth noting that Operations is sometimes considered a Business Function.
+It is worth noting that in Management Theory the notion of Operations is sometimes considered a Business Function.
 The Profile can be applied to Business Functions as well.

 ### Tools
 Tools consist of *Frameworks*, *Procedures* and *Software* that *aid* in Management.
 A Framework is a supporting structure underlying a topic essentially acting as a guideline that helps Managing the topic without being specific about Processes involved in the topic.
 A Procedure is a document describing how to perform one, or more, Processes.
 Software performs Processes through digital or IT means.
 Note that a "Tool" used within Operations e.g., a wrench, is deemed an Asset.
 The Profile is itself a Framework.
 Another Framework fundamental to understanding the Profile is the *6W*.

 #### 6W Framework
 The 6W Framework aids in framing *any* topic by enforcing answers to 6 fundamental questions: *What*, *Where*, *When*, *Who*, *Why* and *How* or *Which* (hence 6W).
 The following are examples for each: